friendsofgo/killgrave/README.md

         directory where your imposters are saved (default "imposters") -port int
-        port to run the server (default 3000) -proxy-mode string
+        port to run the server (default 3000)
+  -tls bool
+        if you run your server using TLS (https) -proxy-mode string
         proxy mode you can choose between (all, missing or none) (default "none") -proxy-url string